mattmallencode/crm/README.md

 *Satisfies User Story: 23 - 25*

-A user must be able to manage their tasks for a customer.
 A form must be presented where users can set a task in relation to a customer.
-A table must also be presented displaying all tasks for a given customer.
+A table must be displayed with the tasks for a given customer.

 #### Meeting Management